Azilone/GoMediaMinify/README.md

 ## Purpose: Efficient Memory Backup

-This tool is designed for **preserving personal memories** (family photos, vacation videos, etc.) using modern, efficient codecs while maintaining excellent visual quality.
-It's **not intended for professional RAW file storage** or archival workflows.
+This tool is designed for **preserving personal memories** (family photos, vacation videos, etc.) using modern, efficient **lossy** codecs.
+It intentionally trades a little quality for huge space savings, making it ideal for cloud backups with providers like Google Photos.
+It's **not intended for professional RAW file storage** or pixel-perfect archival workflows.

 ### What It Does

-✅ **Converts everyday photos**: JPG/HEIC → AVIF/WebP (90% smaller, visually identical)
+✅ **Converts everyday photos**: JPG/HEIC → AVIF/WebP (up to 90% smaller, visually very close)
 ✅ **Compresses videos smartly**: MOV/MP4 → H.265/AV1 (60% smaller, great quality)
 ✅ **Perfect for memories**: Family photos, vacation videos, phone camera content
 ✅ **Keeps originals safe**: Never overwrites your files